pfucile/raven/README.md

   // set the orientation.
 By default, the tool will be pointing up into the air when we usually want it to
   // be pointing down into the ground. so make the robot point down the Rx value should be Pi (3.14.......)
-  The file shouldn't have any other lines as the first line with commnts
+  The file shouldn't have any other lines as the first line with comments

 #### example
 ```